 Players receive one rewards point per dollar on a fixed odds wager and per dollar won or lost on PointsBetting markets.
 The status of your points and upcoming rewards can be tracked easily on the “rewards” page.
 Whether you're a fan of such programs or not, it's good to know your investment will be rewarded every now and again.

-PointsBet Review - The Last Word
+PointsBet - The Final Word

 Unlike any sportsbook in the U.S